k-chrispens/axlevy-adp-3d/README.md

 python distances_to_structure.py -o /path/to/output/directory -c data/cifs/8ok3.cif --n-distances 500 --lr-distance 0.4
 ```

+Once your experiment is finished, you can find the loss curves, RMSD curves and the final structure in the output directory.

 ## Model Refinement

 We provide an example with [PDB:7PZT](https://www.rcsb.org/structure/7PZT).
 We generated the density map in [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) from the deposited structure with: